 A Statement of Objection form may be obtained from the Health Center at your child's school.

 Lakewood Schools' medication procedure is designed to ensure the health and safety of all students.
 Prescribed and over-the-counter medications will only be dispensed to those students providing the required authorization forms.
 See Medication Authorization Forms.
 A medication authorization form must be completed for each medication.
-Forms must be renewed each
+Forms must be renewed each school year.

 Health Care Action Plans

 It is recommended that a health care action plan be developed for students with chronic medical conditions.
-If your child has diabetes, a seizure disorder, or a severe, life-threatening allergy, please have your child's physician complete the appropriate health care action plan.
+If your child has diabetes, a seizure disorder, asthma, or a severe, life-threatening allergy, please have your child's physician complete the appropriate health care action plan.
 See Health Care Action Plans.